Skip to content

 5. National Cowgirl Museum and Hall of Fame (Fort Worth)

-The story of Texas is often told through its cowboys, but what about the cowgirls?
-This one-of-a-kind museum in Fort Worth’s cultural district is dedicated to honoring the women of the American West—pioneers, ranchers, artists, and rodeo stars who shaped the frontier.
+The history of Texas is often associated with cowboys, but women also played a central role in the American West.
+This museum in Fort Worth’s cultural district focuses on the contributions of women, including pioneers, ranchers, artists, and rodeo performers.

 6. Star of the Republic Museum (Washington)